bennkeel/bennkeel.github.io/_projects/2022-09-01-ExhibitGraphics.md

 	"
 %}

 The CVC's original exhibit drew visitors in with its large scale replica of the Capitol Building's signature dome.
-Though this model itself is durable and visitors can get a sense of the details through touch, we realized it's difficult for any blind or low-vision visitor to get a sense of the overall shape of the dome exterior or the numerous interior details.
+Though visitors can get a sense of the details through touching the large model, we realized it's difficult for any blind or low-vision visitor to get a sense of the overall shape of the dome exterior or the numerous interior details.
 In order to reach this audience, we illustrated the interior and exterior of the dome based on reference material and closely-reviewed models, then commissioned a 3D printing specialist to create these reduced-dimension versions that worked with the exhibit space.

 ![](/images/projects/cvc/CVC_G4_DomeModel.png)

 ### Democracy Lab

 Glass partitions separate the main exhibit from the Democracy Lab, a room where each wall and table hosts an opportunity to practice the job of a lawmaker.
-Visitors of all ages can vote on weekly issues, practice speeches, draft bills, and learn about different parts of the nation in each different activity.
+Visitors of all ages can vote on weekly issues, practice speeches, draft bills, and learn about different parts of the nation.
 The room aims to be a lively center of learning and fun.

 {% include post-components/gallery.html
 	columns = 2
 	full_width = true
-	images = "/images/projects/cvc/g7_game1.jpg, /images/projects/cvc/g7_map.png, /images/projects/cvc/g7_game2.jpg, /images/projects/cvc/g7_cards.jpg
+	images = "/images/projects/cvc/g7_game1_1.jpg, /images/projects/cvc/g7_map.png, /images/projects/cvc/g7_game2.jpg, /images/projects/cvc/g7_cards.jpg
 	"
 %}